eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/spin/index.md

 # Reasoning and Validation with SPIN

 The SPARQL Inferencing Notation (SPIN) is a way to represent a wide range of business rules on top of an RDF dataset.
 These rules can be anything from constraint validation to inferred property value calculation.

-Configuration
+**SPIN is no longer recommended.
+The SpinSail does not scale and simple delete operations take seconds to execute.
+If you are considering using SPIN for validation, try SHACL and the ShaclSail instead.
+For inference beyond RDFS, RDF4J does not currently offer any options.
+If you still want to use SPIN for inference, it is recommended to disable the validation step for better performance: `spinSail.setValidateConstraints(false)`.
+SPIN was never designed to work in a transactional environment, which means that you should expect odd scenarios where you update your data without new data being inferred or old inferred data still sticking around.**

-The `SpinSail` (currently in beta) is a StackedSail component that adds a forward-chaining SPIN rule engine on top of any store.
+The `SpinSail` is a StackedSail component that adds a forward-chaining SPIN rule engine on top of any store.
 In its most basic form it can be used directly on top of a Sail:

 {{< highlight java >}}
 // create a basic Sail Stack with a simple Memory Store and SPIN inferencing support